h44ck3r/docs/_posts/2022-06-14-build-blog-with-chirpy.md

 But before the magic happens we need to do some initial actions.

 ### URL
-First we have to change the name of the project to something like `<GHusername>.gihub.io` it is possible to give another name to your project but the project will be considered as a folder of the main page. so the url will look like this `<GHusername>.gihub.io/<repo name>` it's a matter of preference.
+First we have to change the name of the project to something like `<GHusername>.gihub.io`

-For my part I prefer to have a 'folder' so I won't do this step and if you are like me you can go directly to the next step.

 If you want to have a direct URL you have to change the name of your repo.
 You have to go to settings > General > Repository name and change the name to look like this: `<GHusername>.gihub.io` remember to click on the 'Rename' button.